Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

   - 'Send' button on contact form
   - 'Start quiz' button
   - 'Let's go' button
-  - 'Submit', 'PLAY AGAIN' and 'LEADERBOARD' buttons on end screen
+  - 'Submit', 'Play again' and 'Leaderboard' buttons on end screen

 **3. Score countdown function**

-- To check the score count was adding and subtracting correctly depending on the user's selected answer, I clicked 'START QUIZ' and went on to click a right answer and then a wrong.
-Ten points were added for the first, and minus five for the second so I knew it was working correctly.
+- To check that the score count was adding and subtracting correctly depending on the user's selected answer, I clicked 'Start quiz' and went on to click a right answer and then a wrong.
+Ten points were added for the first, and minus five for the second so I knew the functions were working correctly.

 **4. Question counter function**

-- To make sure the question counter was increasing by one every time the user moved onto a different question I started the game and checked the value after each time a new question was given.
-This moved up by one each time so I knew this function was working well.
+- I checked the value after each time a new question was given to make sure the question counter was increasing by one every time.
+This confirmed that the function was working well.

 **5. Timer countdown and animation**